tarof429/stuckathome/linux/README.md

 python3 -m http.server -d /tmp/webserver 8081
 ```

-You can easily create a service to start it.
+You can create a service to start it.

 ```sh
 [Unit]